Meaning of Shelter:

 - Houses made of stones

 - Houses made of mud

 Ans.
-In hot desert areas, the houses of mud are found in order to adapt to excessive heat, the wall of the houses is made thick so that heat does not cross them.
-Here roofs of the houses are made of bushes, fodder, and wood of acacia in order to protect the roof from insects.
+In hot desert areas, the houses of mud are found to adapt to excessive heat, the wall of the houses is made thick so that heat does not cross them.
+Here roofs of the houses are made of bushes, fodder, and wood of acacia to protect the roof from insects.

 Q4.
 Bamboo houses that are made 10-12 feet above the ground are found mostly in –

 - Desert areas